-Father Jon Buffington, a Chaldean Catholic priest and Master Iconographer of 25 years, instructs in the traditional ancient iconography style and methods, conducted in relative silence as a spiritual journey, always beginning with group prayer.
+Father Jon Buffington, a Chaldean Catholic priest and Master Iconographer of over 25 years, instructs in the traditional ancient iconography style and methods, conducted in relative silence as a spiritual journey, always beginning with group prayer.
 Students paint with traditional egg tempera on wooden panels, just as in ancient times.
 Our program curriculum is designed to support the formation of a traditionally trained iconographer for the church, but also is open to anyone interested in writing icons, and those who seek truth.

-In 2019, we welcomed Ania Kocurek-Williams, a fine arts-trained Iconographer with nearly two decades of experience, to instruct our beginning students in the foundational elements of iconography.
+In 2019, we welcomed Ania Kocurek-Williams, a fine arts-trained Iconographer with two decades of experience to instruct our beginning students in the foundational elements of iconography.
 Having a dedicated instructor for beginners optimizes personal attention to for a strong foundation and skills acquisition required to progress.
-Ania’s extensive background is based on her fine arts training, but she also specializes in Byzantine drawing and the placement art of Geometry, which is critical in representing proportion, scale and drawing from scratch.
+Ania’s extensive background is based on her fine arts training, but she also specializes in Byzantine drawing and the placement art of Geometry, which is critical in representing proportion, scale and original drawings.

 In the traditional iconographic philosophy of humility, we use only humble natural materials from the Earth of animal, vegetable & mineral origin.
 The dry pigments in the Student Specialty Pigment Kit are purchased and imported from Zecchi, the pigment vendor in Florence, Italy, who supplied the great artists Michelangelo, Giotto, Leonardo da Vinci, and many others.
 To this day, Zecchi’s supplies the very same pigments to Uffizi conservators for restoration and conservation of museum masterpieces.